 I was born and raised in the small, rural town of Dover-Foxcroft, Maine, surrounded by nature.
 I did farm work from a young and to this day I have a great love of the outdoors, animals and working with my hands, which has greatly influenced my art.

 I was naturally drawn to art and creative projects as a child and I loved drawing ever since I can remember.
 Fantasy and equines were my favorite subjects for most of my life, as I spent a great deal of my youth working with horses.
 Observing their beautiful anatomy and movements on a near daily basis, helped train my eye for accurately capturing their essence on paper, and thus taught me how to observe everything in such a focused way.
 Eventually I would try my hand at painting and I've never stopped!
-I now live in Southern Maine with my husband and our dog and paint a large variety of subjects, but equines always find their way back onto my easel.
+I now live in Southern Maine with my husband and paint a large variety of subjects, but horses always find their way back onto my easel.

 I developed a love of music, fantasy and writing stories from my dad and a love of horses and old westerns from my grandfather, but my obsession with all things dark, haunting and Halloween however, seemed to come mostly from myself.
 I was lucky enough to live in a town that had a lot of creative outlets, such as my local Equestrian-Theater/ Dressage Farm where I spent many years, and it combined other things that I loved, such as magic, music, acting, costumes, dancing, and creative people!
 It was very inspiring, and from fueling my creative passions when I was young, I knew I would accept nothing less for a lifestyle as an adult.